-The core from this ongoing drilling program will be dispatched to Cape Town for laboratory analysis periodically throughout the program.
-The laboratory analysis process involves crushing the drill core and extracting kimberlite indicator minerals (including garnet, ilmenite, chrome spinel, chrome diopside and zircon) from heavy liquid concentrates.
+As previously advised, the laboratory analysis process involves crushing the drill core and extracting kimberlite indicator minerals (including garnet, ilmenite, chrome spinel, chrome diopside and zircon) from heavy concentrates.
 These indicator minerals are then analysed using an electron microprobe to determine their mineral chemistry.

-The mineral chemistry results will in turn be used to prioritise likely diamondiferous kimberlite pipes for follow up geological work, including further drilling and bulk sampling to test for diamond content and grade.
+The mineral chemistry results will in turn be used to prioritise likely diamondiferous Lulo kimberlite pipes for follow up geological work, including further drilling and bulk sampling to test for diamond content.